Golbstein/keras-face-recognition/README.md

 # Face Recognition and more with KERAS

-### Find out Who is your doppelgänger and more with Keras
+### Find out who is your doppelgänger and more with Keras